Antique 18th century c. 1740 A.D. Portrait Of The Polish King Augustus III Of Poland

 PROVENANCE:

-Acquired from an old Canadian private collection, including museum-quality Polish art and antique Polish arms and armour, probably the largest in North America.
+It was acquired from an old Canadian private collection, probably the largest in North America, which included museum-quality Polish art and antique Polish arms and armor.

 Please view our store contents to see other rare objects from this collection.